rgupta-code/KidSocial/README.md

 # KidSocial - Fun Social Media for Kids! 🌟

-A modern, interactive social media application designed specifically for children to share their thoughts, experiences, and creativity in a safe, colorful environment.
+A modern, interactive social media application for kids playtime designed specifically for children to share their thoughts, experiences, and creativity in a safe, colorful environment.

+Note: Data is not stored.
+If you access site on different browser or machine, all the saved records would be gone.
+This is for play purpose only.

 ## ✨ Features